Talking about Obesity in China, let’s first study the current situation and then what kind of opportunity we can get from it.

 Whether you’re already established abroad or willing to create your company in China, you have to understand that China is a different world.
-You can be famous in your home-country and totally unknown in China, which is a big problem as China is a marketplace working on the company’s reputation.
+You can be famous in your home country and totally unknown in China, which is a big problem as China is a marketplace working on the company’s reputation.

-Indeed, China has been the country of counterfeit, fake products, fake companies, etc. And your clients will need to trust you before developing any kind of business relationship, whether it’s buying your product, or distributing it.
+Indeed, China has been a country of counterfeit, fake products, fake companies, etc. And your clients will need to trust you before developing any kind of business relationship, whether it’s buying your product, or distributing it.
 Therefore, Chinese people will check on your company and look for previous customers’ experiences to determine if your promise is matching your result.

 So what to do?